mresetar/my-java-8-experiments/README.md

 # my-java-8-experiments
-Just few classes to experimetn with Java 8 features.
+Just few classes to experiment with Java 8 features.
 Also there is Groovy for some comparison (Java 8 default methods diamond problem).